Japan extends COVID-19 emergency lockdown as cases surge - Up News Info

 That was about 60% higher than an expected loss of about 750 billion yen if the emergency remained at its current scope and schedule.

-Repeated states of emergency have had a limited effect in slowing the spread of the virus in Japan as cooperation is voluntary.
+Repeated states of emergency have had a limited effect in slowing the spread of the virus.

-(Reporting by Sakura Murakami in FUKUOKA, Daniel Leussink and Rocky Swift in TOKYO; Additional reporting by Antoni Slodkowski; Editing by Stephen Coates, Susan Fenton and Giles Elgood)
+(Reporting by Sakura Murakami in FUKUOKA, Daniel Leussink, Leika Kihara and Rocky Swift in TOKYO; Additional reporting by Antoni Slodkowski; Editing by Susan Fenton, Giles Elgood and Mark Heinrich)

 Advertisement